 Visits to neighborhoods, apartment complexes and commercial spaces will occur both upon invitation and solicitation.
 Consideration of population demographics, median income, historic significance and need will all be factored into visitation decision as well as location and access.
 Promotional and informational materials will be sent out to the community prior to the event day and will include a schedule of what is happening and any programming that will be held in conjunction with the project or people involved.
-The Open House delivery, two representatives from the community will symbolically open the each support the House's mission:
+The Open House delivery, two representatives from the community will symbolically open the house together and set out the welcome mat.
+Following the opening, guests will be encouraged to explore the five areas that each support the House's mission: